Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

 Configuration
 -------------
-Types: "INCOMING" and "OUTGOING"
+Types: "INCOMING" and "OUTGOING".
-Targets: "ACCEPT", "DROP" and "REJECT"
+Targets: "ACCEPT", "DROP" and "REJECT".
-host: hostname or ip-address with netmask
+host: hostname or ip-address with netmask.
-default: target to choose when not matching any other rule
+default: target to choose when not matching any other rule.
+priority: An integer greater than 0 that priority of the ruleset, 1 being the highest priority.

 Example of network gateway config::

     [
         {
             "type": "OUTGOING",
+            "priority" 1,
             "rules": [
                          { "host": "127.0.0.1/16", "port": 80, "target": "ACCEPT"},
                          { "host": "example.com", "port": "80-85", "target": "ACCEPT"},